mgutz/dat/README.md

     Exec()
 ```

-Use `Blacklist` and `Whitelist` to control which fields are updated.
+Use `SetBlacklist` and `SetWhitelist` to control which fields are updated.

 ```go
 // create blacklists for each of your structs